dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 Although `azd` generated some essential template files for you, the project still needs a GitHub Actions workflow file to support provisioning and deployments using CI/CD.

 1. Create an empty _.github_ folder at the root of your project. `azd` uses this directory by default to discover GitHub Actions workflow files.

+    > [!TIP]
+    > If you're on macOS user and you're struggling to create a folder with a leading `.`, you can use the terminal to create the folder.
+Open the terminal and navigate to the root of your project.
+Run the following command to create the folder:
+    >
+    > ```bash
+    > mkdir .github
+    > ```

 1. Inside the new _.github_ folder, create another folder called _workflows_ (you'll end up with _.github/workflows_).